Medical expert of the article

 - Voice change.

-A hoarse voice with stomatitis in a child
+Hoarse voice with stomatitis in a child

 Stomatitis is an inflammation of the mucous membrane of the oral cavity.
-Most often it appears on the inner surface of the cheeks, lips and palate, under the tongue.
+Most often, it appears on the inner surface of the cheeks, lips and palate, under the tongue.

 - Violation of the integrity of the oral mucosa.

-- Unbalanced nutrition.
+- Unbalanced diet.

 - Taking medications that reduce salivation.